MicrosoftDocs/well-architected/well-architected/cost-optimization/cost-model.md

 - *Understand supporting services.* Services that support observability, security, and governance incur costs and play a pivotal role in the operation of your workload.
 Observability solutions, such as monitoring tools and logging mechanisms, offer insights into workload usage and performance.
 Robust security measures, like encryption or access controls and regular security audits, safeguard your workload and ensure regulation compliance.
 Governance practices and policies ensure compliance and efficient resource utilization.
 Incorporate the expenses for these supporting services into your budget.

-    If you ensure that these often-overlooked factors are incorporated early in the budgeting phase, your cost modeling strategy will be comprehensive and effective, and it will help prevent unexpected costs in the future.
+    If you include these often-forgotten factors in your budgeting early on, your cost modeling will be thorough, effective, and prevent future unexpected expenses.

 ### Estimate workload costs

 Estimating workload costs involves assessing all potential expenditures and savings linked to the workload.
-This encompasses direct vendor costs, operational maintenance expenses, billing model choices, and potential savings from customer or enterprise agreements.
-By evaluating these, you can create a robust cost model, enabling precise forecasting and budgeting.
+It encompasses direct vendor costs, operational maintenance expenses, billing model choices, and potential savings from customer or enterprise agreements.
+By evaluating these factors, you can create a robust cost model, enabling precise forecasting and budgeting.
 To estimate workload costs, consider the following strategies:

 **Select the best billing model.** A billing model determines how the cloud service provider charges for their services.
 Billing models include pay-as-you-go, prepaid, compute reservations, and spot pricing.
 Identify the most suitable and cost-effective billing model by understanding the specific requirements and usage patterns of each model.
 Each billing model has advantages and disadvantages of cost structure and flexibility.
 For example, pay-as-you-go might provide flexibility but might be more expensive over time compared to prepaid or reserved instances.